 First, remove your clay bar from it's packaging and knead it with the palm of your hand to make it more malleable.
 Then form it so that you have a nice flat surface.
 Set aside for use in step 2.
 ALWAYS keep the clay on a clean surface when not handling.
 If you drop it on the ground, it is considered useless and you must throw it away.
 Do not use or you will scratch your car's paint finish.

-With your car in the shade so that the paint finish is cool to the touch, wash your car using either Exclusiv Gloss Shampoo or Perls Shampoo to remove any loose dirt and contaminants then rinse the car as normal.
+With your car in the shade so that the paint finish is cool to the touch, make sure the area you are treating is clean and dry.

-With your car still wet, apply Waterless Wash on the surface to be treated for lubricity.
+Apply Perfect Shine on the surface to be treated - this makes the surface slick and allows the clay to glide effortlessly without scratching the paint finish.
 Take the clay bar and without any pressure, gently glide it along the surface of the paint finish.
-Apply Waterless Wash and water to the surface as needed so the surface is slick.
-If the clay sticks to the paint while you apply it across the surface, apply Waterless Wash.
-Do not drag the clay or it will scratch the surface.
+Apply Perfect Shine to the surface as needed so the surface maintains its slickness.
+If the clay sticks to the paint while you apply it across the surface, apply more Perfect Shine.
+Do not allow the clay to drag across the surface or it will cause scratches.

 As the clay pulls up contaminants, be sure to re-knead to expose a fresh, clean side.
 Continue the process until you've finished the car.

 For best results, polish and wax your car after you have clayed it.
 This remove ALL paint contaminants for the smoothest and best finish possible.
-Apply Glanz Wax to seal those results in and protect the finish.
+Apply a protective wax like No. 3 Polish & Wax to protect the paint finish or for longer lasting protection, apply SF3 Premium Protect.

 If you have any questions, contact us!